dougburks/debian-cinnaminty/README.md

 # FAQ

-## Why not use Linux Mint?

-Linux Mint is based on Ubuntu and I'd rather use Debian.

-## Why not use Linx Mint Debian Edition (LMDE)?
+## Why not use Linux Mint or Linux Mint Debian Edition (LMDE)?

-I want to be able to take Proxmox (based on Debian), add the Cinnamon desktop, and then use this script to make it more minty.
+I want to be able to take Proxmox (or other Debian-based distros), add the Cinnamon desktop, and then use this script to make it more minty.

 ## But why though?